-Remember our monthly meeting of the Citizen Potawatomi Nation Veterans Organization is the 4th Tuesday of each month, January 24 (unless otherwise notified due to weather or conflicting events) at 6 p.m. (or as soon as you can get there) in the North Reunion Hall on the CPN Powwow Grounds.
-All CPN Veterans and spouses and their families are welcome.
-Membership in the Veterans organization is not required; come and visit us and enjoy our socializing.
-For more information you can contact Daryl Talbot.
+Remember our monthly meeting of the Citizen Potawatomi Nation Veterans Organization is the fourth Tuesday of each month.
+January’s meeting is on the 23rd (unless otherwise notified due to weather or conflicting events) at 6 p.m. (or as soon as you can get there) in the North Reunion Hall on the CPN Powwow Grounds.
+All CPN veterans and spouses and their families are welcome.
+Membership in the veterans organization is not required; come and visit us and enjoy our socializing.
+For more information, you can contact Daryl Talbot.

 Daryl Talbot, Commander